 Businesses are facing a highly competitive and volatile market demand across the globe.
-Resource costs are one of the most expensive entries in any organisation’s balance sheet.
-So, a modern business must utilise its scarce resources most efficiently and get the best value.
+Resource costs are one of the most expensive entries in any organization’s balance sheet.
+So, a modern business must utilize its scarce resources most efficiently and get the best value.

-Many organisations do not have a dedicated resource capacity management tool.
+Many organizations do not have a dedicated resource capacity management tool.
 They have been carrying out capacity planning using their legacy systems, such as excel spreadsheets/other home-grown applications.
-There are many resources and no such mechanism exist to link their work together to get enterprise-wide visibility for resources.
+There are many resources and no such mechanism exists to link their work together to get enterprise-wide visibility for resources.

 Resource capacity planning is forecasting the gap between the capacity and the demand for resources.
 It provides an action plan to bridge this gap.
 Resources in an enterprise can be people, assets, facilities, equipment, vehicles, etc.

-Accurately measuring resource capacity and demand across the resource pool is a critical part of the staff capacity planning.
+Accurately measuring resource capacity and demand across the resource pool is a critical part of workforce capacity planning.

 Resource capacity is the total number of standard hours an individual can work as per the employer’s arrangement.

 Resource capacity is measured by the timeline and includes:

 - Permanent employees and contractors

 - Employees hired and joining on a specific date

 - Employees leaving the business by specific dates